 What is the Alberta Maintenance Enforcement Program?

-MEP can collect both ongoing support and arrears, however, the order or agreement will need to specify the balance of the arrears.
+Alberta MEP can collect both ongoing support and retroactive support.
+In order to enforce retroactive support, the court order will need to clearly state the amount of retroactive support owing.

 How Does MEP Work in Alberta?

 For example, if a parent stops paying child support, MEP will typically reach out to the delinquent parent and try to arrange for a timely payment plan.
-If they are unable to do so, then MEP may take harsher collections actions, such as seizing the balance of the payor’s bank accounts, garnishing their wages, or suspending their driver’s license until they start making payments.
-MEP will forward the funds they collect to the parent who is entitled to support.
+If they cannot reach an agreement, then MEP may take collections actions against the payor parent.

-Either the payor or the recipient can register their order or agreement with MEP.
-In order to do so, they must meet the three registration requirements:
+Both the payor and recipient is eligible to register for MEP.
+In order to register a Court Order with MEP, they must meet three registration requirements:

 - Either the recipient or payor spouse must currently live in Alberta.

-- The person registering for MEP must either pay or receive either child, spousal, or partner support—that is, you cannot register someone else for MEP.
+- The person registering for MEP must pay or receive child, spousal, or partner support—that is, you cannot register someone else for MEP.

 If the criteria are met, then you will need to fill out and send the appropriate MEP form (along with a copy of the order or agreement) to MEP for processing.
-Typically, it takes a few weeks before MEP opens their file.
+Typically, it takes a few weeks for MEP to open their file.

 How Do I Fight Alberta Maintenance Enforcement?

-In the meantime, you may need to apply to the court for a Stay of Enforcement from MEP.
+If this is not possible, then you may need to apply for a Stay of Enforcement from MEP.

 What is a Stay of Enforcement from MEP?